Speedship by Worldwide Express

 This project was about more than building a unified product.
 It was about building a unified vision.

-By reframing discovery as a strategic asset—not just a design step—we helped WWEX understand its users, recalibrate its roadmap, and set the stage for significant growth.
+I was able to help show discovery was a strategic asset—not just a design step which helped WWEX understand its users, recalibrate its roadmap, and set the stage for significant growth.

-Design leadership isn’t solely about the pixels or flows,
+Design leadership is what happens beyond the pixels or flows,

 it’s about helping teams see what they’re missing